Dr Ben King

 School of Computing, Electronics and Mathematics (Faculty of Science & Engineering)

 My lecturing is centred around applied mathematics, in particular classical mechanics, ODEs, vector calculus and computational mathematics.
 I teach modules in the School of Computing, Electronics and Mathematics, and in the School of Mechanical and Marine Engineering.

 My research is focused on strong-field QED.
 This involves the study of light and charged particles in extremely intense electromagnetic fields such as one would find in the most intense laser pulses or in the very strong fields of magnetised neutron stars.

 Universität Heidelberg (2010)

 Imperial College London (2006)

-MATH3606 - Classical and Quantum Mechanics (Lecturer)
+MATH3606 - Classical and Quantum Mechanics (Module Leader)

 This module introduces advanced classical mechanics and the key ideas of quantum mechanics to students with a mathematics background.
 An overarching theme will be the key role of symmetry, both for classical motion and quantum behaviour.

 MATH2604 - Mathematical Methods and Applications (Module Leader)